 While genetics play an important role in determining your eye color, it's been recently found that up to 16 genes play a role, with the two dominant ones being HERC2 and OCA2.
 While the OCA2 produces melanin, HERC2 is in charge of turning this gene off and on when necessary.
 With higher OCA2 activity, your eyes will be darker.

-While previously thought to be impossible, a child's eye color may be different than both of their parents' eyes.
+While previously thought to be impossible, a child's eye color may be different from that of either parent.

-Two factors that influence how an eye color actually appears, include
+Two factors that influence how an eye color actually appears:

 Can Your Eye Color Change?

-While it's possible a person's eye color can change due to puberty, trauma, pregnancy, and age, it is rare.
-However, it is impossible for your eyes to change color based on your mood, the temperature, time of day, etc. Your mood may change your pupil size, but it's not actually changing the color.
+It is possible that your eye color may change due to puberty, trauma, pregnancy, and age, but this is a rare occurrence.
+In addition, it is impossible for your eyes to change color based on your mood, temperature, time of day, etc. Your mood may change your pupil size, but it's not actually changing the color.
 If you notice your eyes do change, this is almost always due to lighting.

 For individuals looking for a change, the best way to do this is via colored contact lenses.
 While this is only temporary, it can be a fun way to play around with different looks.